amicuchu/NintendoClientsWiki/Friends-Protocol-(Wii-U).md

 ## [[NEX Protocols]] > Friends Wii U (0x66)

-The following method names are merely guesses, based on what the method does.

 | Method ID | Method Name |
 | --- | --- |
 | 1 | [GetAllInformation](#1-getallinformation) |